+Chinese IV

-556M Chinese IV Grades 12
+Grades 12 1 credit

-Prerequisite: Chinese III or staff recommendation Chinese IV continues to refine and expand communication skills with emphasis on oral, reading and writing proficiency.
+Prerequisite: Chinese III

+Chinese IV continues to refine and expand communication skills with emphasis on oral, reading and writing proficiency.
 The study of culture emphasizes the history, literature and fine arts of the Chinese-speaking world.
 At the end of this course, students will be able to communicate in Chinese on basic social topics and current events.